Imbolg: Published November 2020 by Arlen House.

 resign to hope.
 Miss the sudden scatter, that instant

 when you first view Agelast, city of slate, designing

 your fall to its order, tonguing you to its hard core.

 Pagan to the Core , published in 2013, is an enhanced edition of my first book, with 18 new poems that are a kind of redaction, the newer self looking back on "her".
 Selves, selves and more selves.
 Lyric eyes.

 Savage Solitude: Reflections of a Reluctant Loner, explores the lone state in a series of colloquys, aphorisms and fragments.
 It has three internal voices, one of which consists of quotations, and I hope its references and bibliography can be something of a resource.

-My three-volume story for children, The Jimmy Meridian Story, is about the power and effects of thought, and is a fantasy.
+My (as yet unpublished) three-volume story for children, The Jimmy Meridian Story, has to do with the power and effects of thought.